oktadev/okta-blog/_source/_posts/2022-04-19-jhipster-digital-ocean.md

 Preparing Kubernetes v1.23.3 on Docker 20.10.12 ...
 ```

-For the `store-mongodb` deployment to work, the property `Service.spec.publishNotReadyAddresses` was required, instead of the annotation `service.alpha.kubernetes.io/tolerate-unready-endpoints`, as the later was deprecated in [release 1.11](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.11.md#kubernetes-111-release-notes).
+For the `store-mongodb` deployment to work, the property `Service.spec.publishNotReadyAddresses` was required, instead of the annotation `service.alpha.kubernetes.io/tolerate-unready-endpoints`, as the latter was deprecated in [Kubernetes release 1.11](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.11.md#kubernetes-111-release-notes).

 In the k8s folder, edit `store-mongodb.yml` and add the `publishNotReadyAddresses: true` property to the `spec`: